AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ps aux | grep php
 ```

+Additional ways of confirming that Application Server is running include:

-You can also check the `/var/log/magento-server.log` file for entries that are related to processed GraphQL requests.
+* Check the `/var/log/magento-server.log` file for entries that are related to processed GraphQL requests.
+* Try to connect to the HTTP port that Application Server runs on.
+For example: `curl -g 'http://localhost:9501/graph`.

 ### Confirm that GraphQL requests are being processed by Application Server

 Application Server adds the `X-Backend` response header with the value `graphql_server` to each request it processes.
 To check if a request has been handled by Application Server, check for this response header.

-### Confirm extension and customization compatibility with App Server
+### Confirm extension and customization compatibility with Application Server

 Extension developers and merchants should first verify that their extension and customization code adheres to the technical guidelines described in [Technical guidelines](https://developer.adobe.com/commerce/php/coding-standards/technical-guidelines/).